tos-kamiya/mondaymorning/README.rst

 I recommend to install it and use the 'trash-put' command for deleting files, instead of 'mv', because trash-put command enables to track a history of file deleting, while mv command doesn't record anything such a traceable data.

+(Mondaymoring is tested by running at command line on Ubuntu 12.04 beta amd64.
+Also, it's unit tests are checked with travis-ci.org, for CPython 2.5, 2.6, and 3.2.)

 ========
 License